MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-crisis-communication-presence-report.md

 1. In the dialog box, enter the name of your organization, for example, "Contoso Health Systems".
 This field is optional.
 This name appears in the upper-left side of the dashboard.

-1. In the CDS_base_solution field, enter your organization's Emergency Response App URL to the CDS database > **Next**.
+   1. In the SharePoint_Folder field, enter your ["CI_Employee Status" SharePoint list path](https://docs.microsoft.com/powerapps/maker/canvas-apps/sample-crisis-communication-app#monitor-office-absences-with-power-bi) > **Next**.
+   1. In the List_ID fiel, enter your list id that you got from list settings.

    ![Crisis Communication Presence Report app URL dialog](media/service-connect-to-crisis-communication-presence-report/service-crisis-communication-presence-report-app-url-dialog.png)